xlvector/abcmidi/doc/readme.txt

 * The key is chosen so as to minimize the number of accidentals.
 Alternatively, the user can specify the key numerically (a positive number is the number of sharps, a negative number is minus the number of flats).
-* Note length can be set by specifiying the total number of bars or the tempo of the piece.
+* Note length can be set by specifying the total number of bars or the tempo of the piece.
 Alternatively the note length can be read from the file.
 However, by default it is deduced in a heuristic manner from the inter-note distances.
 This means that you do not have to use the MIDI clock as a